leadr-msu/kepler-gl/index.md

 ## Getting Started
 1. Head to [kepler.gl](kepler.gl) and select "Get Started."
 Next, you'll need to upload your dataset.
-2. You should now see a dark map with light points throughout (which represent your location data).
+2. Once you do this, you should see a dark map with light points throughout (which represent your location data).
 If you roll over a point with your mouse, a pop-up will appear with the information from your dataset.
 You can change this later.
 3. If you click on a point, it will remain fixed and a green pin will appear.
 To unpin it, click that green pin.

 **N.B.:** Multiple rows of data with the same latitude & longitude coordinates will not be made separate by Kepler and the points will show up on top of each other with only the top one displaying.